hexbatch/apple-core/v1/docs/core/step-7-sets/set-overview.md

 [relationships](relationship-overview.md)
 Token sets might be organized to have parents,siblings and links.
 There should be ways to navigate through this with the api.

+## Group sets
+[group sets](group-set-overview.md) allow groups to be used more in the api for many things

 ## Requirements